Smile! You’ve Got Coupon!

 Guess what?
 With the help of smart data management and analytics, this dream may finally become a reality.
-Select vendors are testing in store physical retailing using digital advertising right at the very moment when a client is in the middle of his or her shopping experience.
+Select vendors are testing in store physical retailing using digital advertising.
+Moreover, this is right at the very moment when a client is in the middle of his or her shopping experience.
 Using a combination of product identification (through RFID and advanced 2D scanning), a slick in-store media network and a practical implementation of location based tracking, retailers are getting closer to deliver highly personalized content to their myriad in-store shoppers.

 Based on an advance data analytics engine running behind the scenes, brand marketers can target her with specific coupons, offers, discounts, pertinent to her needs.
 All she would then need to do is to go to her nearest digital display, touch a button and get the discount added to her shopping card right there and then, with no fumbling of paper coupons or any other jugglery required.
 The targeted content would completely change as she is shopping for low-velocity items, such as detergents or house supplies, although the concept would remain the same.
-This targeted digital marketing can completely change for a different customer profile, say an elderly couple is looking for their weekly supplies, or a teenager rushing through the store to buy a relatively cheap priced brand.
+This targeted digital marketing can completely change for a different customer profile.
+For example, an elderly couple is looking for their weekly supplies, or a teenager rushing through the store to buy a relatively cheap priced brand.

 As everything in the digital world: this is easier said than done.
 To start with, there needs to be specialized infrastructure in place.
-A digital planogram for the store needs to be mapped through specialized software, specialized tracking hardware needs to be installed in the store, and a slick media network that can render specialized content (coupons, deals, promotions) to the interested customer.
-Also the ISP (in store processor) in the retail backrooms need to be robust enough to capture the high volume of data that needs to be captured through the back and forth motion of the shopper’s cart.
+A digital planogram for the store needs to be mapped through specialized software.
+A specialized tracking hardware needs to be installed in the store, and a slick media network that can render specialized content (coupons, deals, promotions) to the interested customer.
+Also, the ISP (in store processor) in the retail backrooms need to be robust enough to capture the high volume of data.
+Therefore, this data needs to be captured through the back-and-forth motion of the shopper’s cart.
 However, most of the complexity and costs required to install this is one-time and fixed!
 However, the rewards more than justify the means!
 Even the historical, non-real-time value of this data is of

 Aptus Data Labs is one such company which can provide a strong engine to mine this data.
 Leveraging its best-in-class proprietary D2D (Data to Decision) framework and a specialized team of data scientists, engineers and data modelers, Aptus Data develops interactive analytics embedded dashboards to showcase and monitor hundreds of KPIs in the Inside Stores, Procurement, SKUs, Sales or Placement cycles.